fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 _(added on 6th of April 2021)_

 How do you build your UI?
 Layout-in-code vs Storyboards is one of the most controversial topics in iOS development.
-This sketchnote contains a summary of how to use Auto Layout, constraints and equations, some debugging tips, what's intrinsic content size and Content Hugging vs Content Compression Resistence Priority.
+This sketchnote contains a summary of how to use Auto Layout, constraints and equations, some debugging tips, what’s intrinsic content size and Content Hugging vs Content Compression Resistence Priority.
 And of course it also contains some arguments for the disussion Layout-in-code vs Storyboards.

 <a href="../../images/summaries-ios-interview-topics/autolayout.jpg" target="_blank">
     <img src="../../images/summaries-ios-interview-topics/autolayout-medium.jpg" alt="Sketchnote about Auto Layout, constraints and equations, some debugging tips, what's intrinsic content size and Content Hugging vs Content Compression Resistence Priority, arguments for Layout-in-code vs Storyboards discussions." />